 Rancho Santa Fe offers the most beautiful and prestigious luxury estates in all of California, offering rural settings with spacious, private lots.
 Known for its horses, golf courses, country clubs, excellent schools and fine dining, Rancho Santa Fe consistently ranks the highest in the nation for per capita income.
 Despite this wealth, the area has a low profile and privacy is a prized feature.

 The heart of Rancho Santa Fe is the Village.
-This Spanish Revival-inspired, walkable town features upscale restaurants, high-end boutiques, and services for the Covenant residents.
+This Spanish Revival-inspired, the walkable town features upscale restaurants, high-end boutiques, and services for the Covenant residents.
 Designed by famous San Diego Architect, Lillian Rice, the town centerpiece is the graceful Inn at Rancho Santa Fe, situated at the western end of the main street.

-The architectural tone and style of all future development in Rancho Santa Fe was set by Rice’s adaptive creation of a picturesque Spanish village.
+The architectural tone and style of all future development in Rancho Santa Fe were set by Rice’s adaptive creation of a picturesque Spanish village.
 Rice went on to design many residences in Rancho Santa Fe and maintained overall design review control on behalf of the Land Improvement Company for many years.

 In 1928, Ranch property owners formally adopted the Rancho Santa Fe Protective Covenant.
-The Covenant formally restricted and controlled the use, development and maintenance of all land and improvements within the Ranch in perpetuity.
+The Covenant formally restricted and controlled the use, development, and maintenance of all land and improvements within the Ranch in perpetuity.
 Its adoption marked the culmination of the process of institutionalizing the planned community concept which had originally begun in the form of deed restrictions in 1921.

 Rancho Santa Fe gained popularity between World War I and World War II, especially following the construction of the Del Mar Racetrack.
 Bing Crosby is credited as an early settler, hosting annual clambakes on the golf course at the Club.
 The present-day luxury home development, The Crosby Estates, stands on the site of his former estate.